Silent Coup: Lawsuits

-In 1992 John and Maureen Dean sued Nixon "plumber" G. Gordon Liddy for libel, after Liddy sought to support the core claims in Silent Coup.
+In 1992 John and Maureen Dean sued Nixon "plumber" G. Gordon Liddy for libel, after Liddy publicly supported the core claims in Silent Coup.
 Liddy's testimony was the first time he spoke publicly in detail about the Watergate break-in, as he had refused to cooperate with investigators during the Watergate scandal.
 The libel case was dismissed without prejudice and was later refiled.
 In 2001 a federal judge declared a mistrial after the jury was deadlocked, and dismissed the $5.1 million defamation lawsuit.

 The Deans also sued St. Martin's Press, publisher of Silent Coup.
 St. Martin's settled the case for an undisclosed sum.
 Len Colodny also settled with John Dean, and explained that “Dean agreed to accept a settlement and sign an agreement not to sue the author again on the same grounds because he wanted to avoid a public courtroom drama.”
 Although, “Colodny said he wanted the court to hear the case because he was confident that a public trial would validate his reporting.”
 For his part, Dean has gone on record in the preface to his 2006 book, Conservatives Without Conscience, that he is "pleased" with the outcome.

 In 2001, former DNC secretary Ida Wells sued Liddy in the U. S. Federal District Court in Baltimore on bases similar to those used by Dean.
 The court declared a mistrial, with judge J. Frederick Motz stating no "reasonable jury" could find in Wells’ favor.